cooklang/cooklang-org/content/cli/help.md

 # `cook`

 ```
-OVERVIEW: A toolkit for command-line interaction with CookLang text files.
+OVERVIEW: A toolkit for command-line interaction with Cooklang text files.
-Documentation can be found at https://cooklang.org/cli/help/ and issues reported at https://github.com/CookLang/CookCLI.
+Documentation can be found at https://cooklang.org/cli/help/ and issues reported at https://github.com/Cooklang/CookCLI.

 USAGE: cook <subcommand>